 My first connection to guitar making was my sixth grade teacher, Jean Gallagher.
 She is the wife of J.W.
 Gallagher's son, Don, who continues his fathers tradition of making some of the finest, in demand, steel string acoustic guitars in the world.
 After my first semester studying at Shenandoah Conservatory I asked Don for a job in the shop.
 I think that my father's reputation as a woodworker is what landed me the job, but I think I did well, because he didn't seem to hesitate in rehiring me a couple years after that when I had graduated.

 I can't thank Don enough for allowing this experience.
 While there, I worked with some of the most talented craftsmen I have ever known.
 Most notably, Daren Gallman, who taught me to construct guitar bodies and instilled an ethic of craftsmanship in me which I couldn't do without.
 After working at Gallagher Guitar Co. for about two and a half years, I couldn't resist setting up my own shop where I could begin what has become my life's passion.

-I currently live in Cookeville, TN, and I invite you to give me a call and stop by the shop or meet for lunch if you are in the area.
+I currently live near Alpine TN, and I invite you to give me a call and stop by the shop or meet for lunch if you are in the area.
 I can't guarantee that I will have a newly competed guitar sitting around to play, but I can guarantee warm welcome and good conversation.